 Decide how many people are going to be at the party.
 If there are children, assume that two children are equivalent to at least one adult when counting the number of servings.

 How much do you want to spend?

 Determining a budget range beforehand will give you some restrictions, but it will also spark some creativity.
 So, it is OK to restrict yourself at this point.
-I find that a good amount of money for a party of 8-12 people is $5 to $10 per person.
-This would include drinks, appetizer, main course, and desserts.
+I find that a good amount of money for a party of 8-12 people is $10 to $15 per person, taking into account inflation.
+This would include drinks, appetizers, a main course, and desserts.
 If you plan on not offering one or several of these options, the cost will go down.

 What's the theme?

-Determining a theme gives you the direction that will help you find the affordable items you will need for the party.
+Deciding on a theme gives you the direction that will help you find the affordable items you will need for the party.
 If it is after a holiday, you can purchase items that are on sale already.
-For example, if you like the color pink and the party is after Valentine's Day, picking up valentine’s day colored items to use at the party could be an option to reduce costs for decorations.
+For example, if you like the color pink and the party is after Valentine's Day, picking up Valentine's Day-colored items to use at the party could be an option to reduce costs for decorations.

 Do the guests have food intolerances?